Your Emotions Postpartum

 It’s important to know that after you deliver, your hormones go haywire.
-Prepare to be on Mr. Toad’s Wild Ride, courtesy of estrogen, progesterone, prolactin, and oxytocin.
+Prepare to be on Mr. Toad’s Wild Ride with your postpartum emotions, courtesy of estrogen, progesterone, prolactin, and oxytocin.
 After delivery, your estrogen and progesterone levels drop sharply, reaching pre-pregnancy levels by the fifth postpartum day.
 This sudden droppage will make you feel REALLY out of sorts.

 You can expect that you will be on a roller coaster ride of elation, sadness, and a little anxiety.
 You will burst into tears at the drop of a hat (tears of joy?
 Tears of sorrow?
 Who really knows?!).
 This is normal.
 Just ride the wave and know that it will take you back to shore.

 “Most new mothers (perhaps as many as 90%) will have periods of weepiness, mood swings, anxiety, unhappiness, and regret.
 Usually this lasts for a few days or less and is quickly forgotten.
 Sometimes the blue period comes and goes for six weeks.
 For some moms, the blues don’t begin until the baby stops nursing (another time of major hormonal shifts).
 Hormones, however, are not the entire story…”

 Your hormones also do a number on your body temperature.